HL7/davinci-vbpr/input/pagecontent/index.md

 ###  Summary

-With the shift from fee-for-service to value-based care, value-based contracts have emerged as a mechanism that payers may use to better align their contracting structures with broader changes in the healthcare system.
-This Da Vinci Fast Healthcare Interoperability Resource (FHIR) Value-Based Performance Reporting (VBPR) Implementation Guide specifies a standard format for value-based performance reports and mechanisms for exchanging standardized value-based performance reports between providers and payers for value-based quality and risk contracts.
+The Da Vinci Fast Healthcare Interoperability Resource (FHIR) Value-Based Performance Reporting (VBPR) Implementation Guide supports exchanging financial and quality performance data based on contractual performance measurements agreed to by payers and providers.

+Value-based contracting is important to the US healthcare system for several reasons:
+- Encourages providers to focus on quality outcomes and efficiency
+- Helps to reduce wasteful healthcare spending and improve the affordability of healthcare for individuals, employers, and the government
+- Promotes cost containment by incentivizing providers to improve the quality of care, rather than just providing more services
+- Has shown to lead to better health outcomes for patients and improved patient satisfaction
+- Promotes innovation in healthcare delivery and payment models, which can help drive improvements in healthcare quality, efficiency, and affordability

+Reporting performance against the specific details of a contract may include financial, quality, utilization, etc. over defined time periods.
+This timely performance reporting provides the needed transparency required at the point of care and is essential to the success of value-based contracts for both payers and providers.

+The first Standard for Trial Use (STU) version of this implementation guide focuses on the standard exchange format of value-based financial and quality performance reports for payers to providers.
+It may also benefit both providers and payers by reducing the administrative burden to providers by standardizing the reporting they receive across all payers.

 This implementation guide is supported by the Da Vinci initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care data exchange across communities.
 Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for exchange of patient health information.
 As an HL7 FHIR Implementation Guide, changes to this specification are managed by the sponsoring [Clinical Quality Information (CQI) Work Group] and are incorporated as part of the standard balloting process.